NachiketBa/Generative-AI-for-RL/README.md

-# Generative AI for RL: Mars Lander Problem
+# Generative AI for RL: Planetary Lander Problem

 > Variational Autoencoders (S-VAE and MI-VAE) are trained to generate synthetic data for the Mars Lander problem.